-I’m pinned to the floor, blind, paralysed and soaked in my own piss, begging for it to stop.
+I’m pinned to the floor, blind, paralysed and soaked in my own p*ss, begging for it to stop.

 My brain is malfunctioning.
 I’ve forgotten how to talk, stand, think and breathe.

-“Lee, stay with me… it will pass” says a voice trying to reassure me from the outside world.
+“Lee, stay with me… it will pass” says a distant voice from the outside world, who’s trying to reassure me.

 “What the f*ck is happening?!”

 I helplessly mumble “please make it stop” but it’s no use, Mother Ayahuasca hasn’t finished with me yet.